liferay/liferay-docs/devGuide/en/chapters/11-alloy-ui.markdown

 As parameters, you pass in packages required by your code and finally a function containing your code.
 Our example code required YUI's `event` and `node` packages.
-As our final argument, we passed in our function with *the* Alloy object as parameter `A`.
+As our final argument, we passed in our function with *the* Alloy object as parameter `A` (we could name it with any other value, e.g. YUI uses `Y`).
 Alloy's classes are stored in the `A` object.
 Within our function, we perform our presentation logic, leveraging Alloy's API via its mighty `A` object.
 We'll get into more details on the API shortly.

 Now that we've disected our example, let's get it working in a portlet.
 First, specify the AlloyUI's taglib as a dependency in the